kyokuto52/kyokuto52.github.io/_posts/2021-05-24-Cat-Feeder.markdown

 ---
 I bought this Intel Edison Kit from Yahoo Acution.

-This is a IoT evaluation board that compatible with Arduino;
+This is a IoT evaluation board that compatible with Arduino.

 Subjoin a motor, a LED display, and a hand-made cardboard case, It can feed my cat every hours automatically.